-There is an excellent self-guided audio tour which is available at an additional cost which provides a wealth of historical information and detail to those who are keen to uncover more about the Castle’s past – although you pick and choose how much of the guide you listen to, according to your interests, there is around four hours of information included in the audio guide!
+There is an excellent self-guided audio tour which is available at an additional cost which provides a wealth of historical information and detail to those who are keen to uncover more about the Castle’s past – although you pick and choose how much of the guide you listen to, according to your interests, there is up to six hours of information included in the audio guide!
 Many visitors have said that the suggested two hour visit is simply not enough!
 But to get full value from the entry fee, a two hour visit is the least you should plan for.

 From Edinburgh Castle, visitors can begin walking down the Royal Mile, which stretches all the way to the Palace of Holyroodhouse (and don’t ask how far, it’s about a mile – a little over, actually!).
 There are footpaths which allows a complete 360-degree walk around the Castle, through Princes Street Gardens, letting you see the volcanic plug of rock on which the Castle stands up-close.
-On Castlehill (the top section of the Royal Mile) itself there are also a host of other attractions, including the excellent family-friendly Camera Obscura, and the Scotch Whisky Experience, as well as a working tartan weaving mill, showing you how Scotland’s iconic tartan fabrics are created.

-(A general travel tip: don’t bring a car into Edinburgh – we have excellent public transport options, and as a medieval city the roads really don’t cope well with heavy traffic!)
+There is no parking at the Castle – the nearest car park is Castle Terrace (pretty expensive) or on-street on Johnston Terrace (cheaper but with time limits).
+A general travel tip: don’t bring a car into Edinburgh – the city is extremely walkable, we have excellent public transport options, and as a medieval city the roads really don’t cope well with heavy traffic!